davemoore22/sorcery/README.md

-engine will be fully 3D, I need to spend time learning OpenGL properly, and for the moment the dungeon is rendered using the old-school Painters Algorithm method (used in classics such as Eye of the Beholder and The Bard's Tale) to faithfully reproduce the original wireframe graphiics.
+engine will be fully 3D, I need to spend time learning OpenGL properly, and for the moment the dungeon is rendered using the old-school Painters Algorithm method (used in classics such as Eye of the Beholder and The Bard's Tale) to faithfully reproduce the original wireframe graphics.

 Hopefully soon, there will be a playable game!
 Visit back regularily for updates.
+Initially the focus will be on emulating Wizardry 1 fully.

-## What can you do? (as of June 2020)
+## What can you do? (as of June 2020 - most recent changes first)

+* Enter the Maze and leave the Maze
+  * Access to the Camp Menu
+  * Walk about the first four levels of the Maze
+  * Bump into Walls
+  * One-way Doors/Walls
+  * Teleports
+  * Automap
 * Visit the Town and the Castle
   * Inn
   * Tavern